QD-MAPPER: A Quality Diversity Framework to Automatically Evaluate Multi-Agent Path Finding Algorithms in Diverse Maps: Introduction

 \section{Introduction}

-We study the problem of generating diverse and targeted benchmark maps for Multi-Agent Path Finding (MAPF) algorithms.
+We study the problem of evaluating the performance of Multi-Agent Path Finding (MAPF) algorithms by generating diverse maps.
 Given a map and a group of agents, MAPF is the problem of finding collision-free paths from their start to goal locations.
-MAPF has wide applications in coordinating hundreds of robots in automated warehouses~\cite{Li2020LifelongMP,ZhangNCA2023,zhangLayout23}, moving characters in video games~\cite{MaAIIDE17}, managing drone traffic~\cite{choudhury2022TruckUAVmapf}, and controlling multi-robotic arms~\cite{ShaoulICAPS24}.
+MAPF has wide applications in coordinating hundreds of robots in automated warehouses~\cite{ZhangNCA2023,zhangLayout23}, moving characters in video games~\cite{MaAIIDE17}, managing drone traffic~\cite{choudhury2022TruckUAVmapf}, and controlling multi-robotic arms~\cite{ShaoulICAPS24}.

-Given the wide applicability of MAPF, many algorithms are proposed to solve MAPF, and benchmarking these algorithms becomes an important task. \citet{SternSoCS19} have proposed a set of 33 MAPF benchmark maps, covering a diverse spectrum of map sizes, layouts, and difficulties\footnote{\url{https://movingai.com/benchmarks/mapf/index.html}}.
-These human-designed maps are widely used to test newly proposed MAPF algorithms~\cite{Li2020EECBSAB,ijcai2021LNS,okumura2019priority,learntofollow2024}.
-However, such benchmark maps have several problems.
-First, they may not fully encompass the failure modes of an algorithm.
-Second, with a small fixed set of maps, it is challenging to sufficiently understand the pros and cons of different algorithms in different maps.
-Third, while comparing multiple algorithms, researchers are prone to run experiments on a subset of maps that are biased towards the proposed algorithms, resulting in an unfair comparison.
+Given the wide applicability of MAPF, many algorithms have been proposed to solve MAPF, and evaluating these algorithms becomes an important task.
+At the beginning of the algorithm design, researchers prefer to use benchmark maps to have an overview on the performance of their algorithms. \citet{SternSoCS19} have proposed a set of 33 MAPF benchmark maps, covering a diverse spectrum of map sizes, layouts, and difficulties.
+These human-designed maps are widely used to test newly proposed MAPF algorithms~\cite{Li2020EECBSAB,okumura2019priority,learntofollow2024}.
+However, to further discover the pros and cons and improve algorithms, such fixed maps are not sufficient.

 Meanwhile, Quality Diversity (QD) algorithms have been used to generate a diverse set of high-quality solutions by optimizing a given objective function and a set of diversity measure functions.
 A recent work~\cite{zhangLayout23} has used QD algorithms to optimize layouts for automated warehouses.
-To ensure that the optimized layouts possess human-explainable and regularized patterns, a follow-up work~\cite{ZhangNCA2023} then leverages Neural Cellular Automata (NCA) to generate the layouts, while applying QD algorithms to optimize the parameters of the NCA.
-Cellular Automata~\cite{gardner1970} iteratively generates complex tile-based structures from a simple one through local interaction between tiles.
-Each tile decides its next state based on its neighbors via a fixed rule.
-Neural Cellular Automata (NCA) represents the rule using a convolutional neural network.
+To ensure that the optimized layouts possess human-explainable and regularized patterns, a follow-up work~\cite{ZhangNCA2023} then leverages Neural Cellular Automata (NCA), a CNN-based neural generator, to generate the layouts and uses QD algorithms to optimize the parameters of the NCA.
+Cellular Automata~\cite{gardner1970} iteratively generates complex cell-based structures from a simple one through local interaction between cells.
+Each cell decides its next state based on its neighbors via a fixed rule.
+NCA then represents the rules using a convolutional neural network that can be optimized.